luigifreda/rosdocker/README.md

 `$ ./build.sh pyslam`.
 Then, open a terminal and run:
 `$ ./run.sh pyslam`.
-Now, withint the run container, you can find the `pyslam` folder ready to be used in `/tmp` .
+Now, within the run container, you can find the `pyslam` folder ready to be used in `/tmp`.

 ## Troubleshooting